Unimodular random one-ended planar graphs are sofic: Unimodular combinatorial planar embeddings for unimodular random planar graphs

 \begin{theorem}{{\rm (Droms, Servatius, Servatius, \cite{DSS}) }} To any locally finite 2-connected graph $G$ there corresponds a unique 3-block tree $T$ such that $\Gamma(T)=G$. \end{theorem} The tree $T$ in the theorem can be represented as a labelling of the vertices of $G$, where the labels encode which vertices are in the same $G_\alpha$ and tell the locations of the virtual edges.
-This can be constructed from $G$ through a local algorithm, so $(G,T)$ is unimodular if $G$ is unimodular.
+This can be constructed from $G$ through a local algorithm: from a big enough neighborhood of a vertex we can tell with arbitrary big precision whether it is a cutset of two points, hence we can also determine the labels in a given neighborhood of $o$ with arbitrary precision.
+Hence $(G,T)$ is unimodular if $G$ is unimodular.